-APRA's Basel III Prudential Standards require a minimum Common Equity Capital Ratio of 4.5%, although APRA may require ADIs, such as ANZ, to maintain a higher capital ratio which may not be disclosed (Prudential Capital Ratio or PCR).

-APRA also requires ADIs to hold Common Equity Tier 1 Capital buffers (Combined Capital Buffers).
-Following APRA's changes to its capital requirements discussed in Section 5.6.5 below, from 1 January 2023 these consist of:
+APRA's Basel III Prudential Standards require a minimum Common Equity Capital Ratio of 4.5%, although APRA may require ADIs, such as ANZBGL, to maintain a higher capital ratio which may not be disclosed (Prudential Capital Ratio or PCR).
+APRA also requires ADIs to hold Common Equity Tier 1 Capital buffers (Combined Capital Buffers), which consist of:

 - a capital conservation buffer (CCB) of 3.75%, unless APRA determines otherwise; plus - an additional capital buffer of 1.0% for ADIs which APRA has determined are important banks to the Australian financial system (otherwise known as a 'domestic systemically important bank' or a D-SIB).
-APRA has determined that ANZ is a D-SIB; plus - a counter-cyclical capital buffer (CCyB).
-In respect of Australian exposures, APRA has determined that from 1 January 2023 the default rate for the CCyB is 1.0%, although it may vary over time up to 3.5% in response to market conditions (refer to Section 5.6.5 below).
-Regulators in some jurisdictions in which ANZ operates have set CCyBs that apply to exposures in that jurisdiction, and as such apply to ANZ.
-As at 31 December 2022, the weighted average aggregate of non-Australian counter-cyclical capital buffers that applied to ANZ was 0%.
+APRA has determined that ANZBGL is a D-SIB; plus - a counter-cyclical capital buffer (CCyB)which is set on a jurisdictional basis.
+In respect of Australian exposures, the default rate for the CCyB is currently 1.0%, although it may vary over time up to 3.5% in response to market conditions.
+Regulators in some jurisdictions in which ANZBGL operates have set CCyBs that apply to exposures in that jurisdiction, and as such apply to ANZBGL.
+As at 30 September 2023, ANZBGL's CCyB was effectively 0.6583%.

-Volatility in the Level 1 and Level 2 Common Equity Capital Ratios can be expected to arise in the future reflecting the build-up of current year earnings in normal conditions which increase the ratio and the subsequent final determination of ANZ Ordinary Share Dividends to the NOHC (generally in June and December of each year) which decrease the ratio.
-References to the minimum capital ratio, which is the aggregate of the PCR and the Combined Capital Buffers (Minimum Capital Ratio), applicable under APRA's Prudential Standards are to general minima applying under the APRA Prudential Standards, rather than specific minima applying to ANZ.
+Volatility in the Level 1 and Level 2 Common Equity Capital Ratios can be expected to arise in the future reflecting the build-up of current year earnings in normal conditions which increase the ratio and the subsequent final determination of ANZBGL Ordinary Share Dividends to the NOHC (generally in June and December of each year) which decrease the ratio.

+References to the minimum capital ratio, which is the aggregate of the PCR and the Combined Capital Buffers (Minimum Capital Ratio), applicable under APRA's Prudential Standards are to general minima applying under the APRA Prudential Standards, rather than specific minima applying to ANZBGL.

 The differences between the Common Equity Capital Ratios for the ANZ Level 1 Group and ANZ Level 2 Group relate principally to the capital held within offshore banking subsidiaries and the treatment of insurance and funds management subsidiaries at Level 1.
-So long as ANZ is able to apply the Group's capital management strategy to those subsidiaries, including repatriating dividends from those subsidiaries (with the approval of the local regulator), ANZ would expect that those capital ratios would move in a broadly similar way.
+So long as ANZBGL is able to apply the ANZ Group capital management strategy to those subsidiaries, including repatriating dividends from those subsidiaries (with the approval of the local regulator), ANZBGL would expect that those capital ratios would move in a broadly similar way.
 However, there are instances where the Level 1 and Level 2 capital ratios may diverge and regulatory developments (such as those described below) may also impact the ratios.

-The ANZ Level 1 Group's Common Equity Capital Ratio has been impacted by the reduced dividends from its New Zealand subsidiary as a result of the RBNZ's restrictions on the amount of dividends that New Zealand banks could pay as well as the RBNZ's requirements for New Zealand banks to hold more capital.
+The ANZ Level 1 Group Common Equity Capital Ratio has been impacted by the reduced dividends from its New Zealand subsidiary as a result of the RBNZ's restrictions on the amount of dividends that New Zealand banks could pay as well as the RBNZ's requirements for New Zealand banks to hold more capital.